War Time Memories

 Rows of buses, ambulances and fire engines would park in Alphington's Lanes each evening.

 After the raid on Exeter on the 4th May 1942 many homeless families were seen walking along Church Road carrying what ever they had salvaged and could carry from their bombed out homes.
-All the villagers made their homes available to provide help and accomodation for those bombed out, many Alphington houses were very crowded.
+All the villagers made their homes available to provide help and accommodation for those bombed out, many Alphington houses were very crowded.

 Also after this raid a chared piece of the Lord's Prayer were found on a garden path of Devonia Terrace.